 Your pup is not stupid.
 He or she knows that a good night's sleep on an orthopedic dog bed provides support without painful pressure points.
 This can boost your four footed friend's energy and general health.
 This in turn can lead to fewer expensive vet bills in the future, and of course, a happier, longer life for your dog.

-50% of large breed dogs have hip dysplasia.
+50% of large breed dogs have Canine hip Dysplasia.
 Most do not show any symptoms until their middle years.
 Sleeping on an orthopedic memory foam dog bed supports the joints and ensures good circulation while they're sleeping.
 It can prolong joint health in larger dogs such as Great Danes, German Shepherds, Labrador Retrievers and many other breeds.

 So don't wait until your dog starts limping to do something.